Applications for the 2017 Fire Awareness Awards close at 11.59pm on Sunday 17 September 2017.

 - Project names are subject to alteration for the sake of simplicity and clarity.
 Any altered project names will be subject to approval from the entrant.

-- Information submitted in the application process may be used for promotional purposes.
+- Information submitted in the entry process may be used for promotional purposes.

 - Award recipients may be requested to participate in media and publicity for the Fire Awareness Awards.

 - For all award categories, you will be required to submit an application online at: https://fireawareness.awardsplatform.com